What is equity release?

 Equity release is a way of unlocking some of the value of your home and turning it into tax-free cash.
 If you bought your property some time ago, even if you still have a mortgage, there is likely to be a considerable amount of value in it.
 Many people are choosing to unlock cash from their homes to pay for home improvements, to gift money to family or to help with personal finance matters.

 The most common way to release equity from your home is by setting up a lifetime mortgage, similar to a normal mortgage except that none of it has to be paid off while you’re still living in your home.
-The mortgage is repaid from the value of your estate after your death or if you move permanently into long-term care, providing you have met the terms and conditions, which means there will be less money for your beneficiaries.
+The mortgage is repaid from the value of your estate after your death or if you move permanently into long-term care.
+Equity release will never leave your estate with a debt that is worth more than the sale price of your home.
+In other words, there is a 'no negative equity' guarantee, providing you have met the terms and conditions.

 The truth about equity release